MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Results

-We show the observed mass-metallicity relation for each of the \megatron\ simulations, using direct-method metallicities (see Section \ref{sec:DM}) and stellar masses from \texttt{BAGPIPES} fitting (see Section \ref{sec:bagpipes}) in Figure~\ref{fig:mzr}.
-On the left of Figure~\ref{fig:mzr}, we present the full dataset of mock-observed \megatron\ galaxies with M$_{\rm UV}\leq~-15$, showing direct-method metallicities as a function of \texttt{BAGPIPES} stellar mass, colored by $\rm H\alpha$-derived star formation rates \citep{Kennicutt:1998}.
-We also provide contours representing the distribution of intrinsic measurements of \megatron\ galaxies (i.e. mass-weighted average metallicity and simulation-derived stellar masses), running means for each simulation (colored lines) and observational data for galaxies at $z\geq 5$ with direct-method metallicities as black diamonds \citep{Curti:2020,Curti:2023,Arellano-Cordova:2022,Arellano-Cordova:2025,Cameron:2023c,Morishita:2024,Pollock:2025}.
-On the right, we show how running means from each simulation compare to observational inferences.
+We show the observed mass-metallicity relation for each of the \megatron\ simulations in Figure~\ref{fig:mzr}.
+On the left, we present the full dataset of mock-observed \megatron\ galaxies with M$_{\rm UV}\leq~-15$, showing direct-method metallicities as a function of \texttt{BAGPIPES} stellar mass, coloured by $\rm H\alpha$-derived star formation rates \citep{Kennicutt:1998}.
+We also show running means for the observed and intrinsic (i.e. true stellar mass and mass-weighted metallicity) MZRs of each simulation as solid and dashed lines respectively.
+Observational data for galaxies at $z\geq 5$ with direct-method metallicities are given as black diamonds \citep{Curti:2020,Curti:2023,Arellano-Cordova:2022,Arellano-Cordova:2025,Cameron:2023c,Morishita:2024,Pollock:2025}.
+On the right, we show how the observed running means from each simulation compare to each other alongside observed data.
 We also provide indications as to the effect of various intrinsic (e.g. feedback approach, gray) and observational (e.g. temperature fluctuations, blue) processes which can affect the observed MZR.
-We find that each of the simulations produce a different overall mass-metallicity relation, suggesting that stellar/feedback physics has a strong impact on the shape of the MZR \citep[see discussion in][]{Maiolino:2019}.
+We find that each of the simulations produce a different overall mass-metallicity relation, confirming that stellar/feedback physics has a strong impact on the shape of the MZR \citep[see discussion in][]{Maiolino:2019}.
 Nevertheless, all simulations are able to reproduce the full scatter at the low-mass end of the observed MZR.